anngroong/podcasts/content/episode/472-arthur-khachatryan-sep13-war-turkish-armenian-normalization-tripp-us-state-dept-military-service.md

 #### Topics:
 * September 13, 2022 War anniversary
-* Serdar Kiliç in Armenia and normalization
+* Serdar Kiliç in Armenia for Normalization
 * U.S. State Dept. $145M for TRIPP
 * The Kitchen Sink